Mokayed/DBAssignment07/README.md

 <p>We conclude that the view violates a secound normal form, because there is some columns in the view table that contains multiple values.</p>

-e3:
+<h2>Exercise 2</h2>
+We would make a primary key which contains the customerName and repEmail as a composite key, since custCity, custZip, custCountry do not depend on the repEmail of the composite key, and repName, repPhone, repZip, repCity, repAddress, repCountry don't depend on customerNamepart key.
+With the creation of the composite key there would be violated a second normal form.

+<h2>Exercise 3</h2>

-we created a full text indext on the phone in offices in order to not get the "you are using safe update mode" error. index helps with: function-based index that avoids the implicit type conversion.
+We created a full text indext on the phone in offices in order to not get the "you are using safe update mode" error. index helps with: function-based index that avoids the implicit type conversion.
 ->insert example on full text index thing<-